 Whether you’re enrolling your provider with Medicare for the first time or responding to a revalidation request, knowing how to correctly utilize CMS’ Provider Enrollment, Chain, and Ownership System or PECOS Medicare enrollment system is essential.

-What is the PECOS Medicare Enrollment site, anyway?
+What is the PECOS Medicare Enrollment system, anyway?

 With PECOS you can: